Lord's Cove

 Lord's Cove is a town in the Canadian province of Newfoundland and Labrador.
 The town had a population of 155 in the Canada 2021 Census.
-Lord's Cove has a rich inshore fishing history and heritage.
+Lord's Cove has an inshore fishing history.
 The town is approximately 65 km southeast of Marystown.

 On November 18, 1929, a tsunami, triggered by an offshore earthquake on the Grand Banks, killed Sarah Rennie and her three children, Bernard, Rita and Patrick, and destroyed the fishing property and provisions of most of Lord Cove's fishers.

-Lord's Cove is an ideal birdwatching area with established colonies of Leach's storm-petrel and Manx shearwater nearby at Middle Lawn Island.
+Lord's Cove is a birdwatching area with established colonies of Leach's storm-petrel and Manx shearwater nearby at Middle Lawn Island.
 The colony of Manx shearwaters near "the Cove" is the only known North American colony of the burrowing seabird.